George

 of the passions, or prevent our nation from running

-the course, which has hitherto marked the destiny
+the course, which has hitherto marked the destiny of

-the impostures of pretended patriotism; this hope
+of pretended patriotism; this hope will be a full recompense

-welfare, by which they have been dictated.
+for the solicitude for your welfare, by which they have

 How far in the discharge of my official

-duties, I have been guided by the principles which
+duties, I have been guided by the principles which have

-In relation to the still subsisting
+In relation to the still subsisting war

-war in Europe, my Proclamation of the 22d of April
+in Europe, my Proclamation of the 22d of April 1793,

-to deter or divert me from it.
+divert me from it.

 After deliberate examination, with the

-aid of the best lights I could obtain, I was well
+aid of the best lights I could obtain, I was well satisfied

-me, to maintain it, with moderation, perseverance,
+it, with moderation, perseverance, and firmness.

 The considerations, which respect the

-right to hold this conduct, it is not necessary on
+right to hold this conduct, it is not necessary on this

-Powers, has been virtually admitted by all.
+has been virtually admitted by all.

 The duty of holding a neutral conduct

-may be inferred, without any thing more, from the
+may be inferred, without any thing more, from the obligation

 The inducements of interest for observing